FernRicaurte/brewcasionally/README.md

 # Brewcasionally

+***This project might have been mistakenly described as implementing PostgreSQL, but it does not; instead is implements an open API for the brew information.
+***Please visit my finch_collector django project where database implementation was used with PostgreSQL.

 (https://brewcasionally.herokuapp.com/)

 I made this very simple and user-friendly Django App as sort of a pt.2 or compliment of my previous React app.
 I really like the practicality of Brewcasionally because I find myself always trying to find a good brew for a particular occasion that may be coming up.
 I also want to remember a brew I discover- whether in person or online, and save it for later- and why not- pair it with foods or snack that go very well with the brew.
 I like that in Brewcasionally, you not only get a brew by name, but by simply looking up brews with a personal liking parameter like abv, you get foods that compliment the brew and a nice description of it!
 I am a lover of micro and craft breweries and their brews, so this easy, user friendly, humble app is near and dear to me.
 Let's take a look inside to see what you can do in Brewcasionally.